heshamosama165/Explore-Movie-Datasets/README.md

 # Project Details
 # Introduction

-I will conduct my own data analysis and create a file to share that documents my findings.
-I will start by taking a look at the dataset and brainstorming what questions I could answer using it.
-Then I will  use pandas and NumPy to answer the questions that attracts my attention, and create a report sharing the answers.
-I will not be required to use inferential statistics or machine learning to complete this project, but I will make it clear in my communications that my findings are tentative.
-This project is open-ended in that we are not looking for one right answer.
+I will conduct my own data analysis and create a file to share my findings.
+I will start by taking a look at the dataset and brainstorming what questions I could answer using my findings.
+Then I will  use pandas and NumPy to answer the questions that attracts my attention, and create a report in order to share the answers.
+I will make it clear in my communications that my findings are tentative.
+This project is open-ended in that I am not looking for one right answer.

 # Dataset Features: